thisisashwinraj/Kiwi-Power-App-For-Students/README.md

 ```
 cd <PASopa_Path>
 ```
-Create a new subdirectory, where in the source code of the application will be stored <New_Folder_Path>.
-Copy the path to this folder and .msapp file <MSapp_File_Path>.
+Create a new subdirectory, where in the source code of this application will be stored <New_Folder_Path>.
+Copy the path to this folder and the .msapp file <MSapp_File_Path>.
 Run this  command to get the code in the new directory:
 ```
 pasopa -unpack <MSapp_File_Path> <New_Folder_Path>
 ```
-You can now open this subdirectory, in any code editor of your choice (eg. Atom) and make the necessary changes.
+You can now open this subdirectory, in any code editor of your choice (eg. Sublime) and make the necessary changes.

 ### Submitting a Pull Request
 Before opening a Pull Request, it is recommended to have a look at the full contributing page to make sure your code complies with all the pull request guidelines.
 Please ensure that you satisfy the checklist before submitting your PR.

-Navigate to the directory and check status of all files that were altered (red) by running the below code in Git Bash:
+Navigate to this directory and check status of all files that were altered (red) by running the below code in Git Bash:
 ```
 git status
 ```
-Stage files that are to be pushed into your PR.
+Stage all files that are to be pushed into your pull request.
 This can be done in two ways - stage all or some files:
 ```
 git add .            // adds every single file that shows up red when running git status
 ```